• 01616 966 229

 Claiming loss of earnings if you are self-employed

 Calculating loss of profit for a self-employed person can be more complicated and it is therefore important to instruct experienced solicitors who understand the different methods of calculation and how best to present your claim.
 If a claim is particularly complex or high value, it may be necessary to instruct an accountant to calculate your loss of earnings.
-Again, the solicitor should advise you if this will be necessary.
+Again, your solicitor should advise you if this will be necessary.

 I haven’t yet been able to return to my job, can I still claim?